CyBear-Jinni/CBJ_Smart-Device_Resources/devices_resources/raspberry_pi/README.md

 `nano setup_new_smart_device.sh`

-And copy the content from the file `setup_new_smart_device.sh` in the repository into that file.
+Copy the content from the file `setup_new_smart_device.sh` in this folder into that file we created on the Raspberry Pi.

 The keyboard shortcuts to copy into nano text manager is ctrl+shift+v .

 Now replace the text wifiSsid to your wifi name and wifiPassword to your wifi password in the line

-nmcli dev wifi connect wifiSsid password wifiPassword
+`nmcli dev wifi connect wifiSsid password wifiPassword`

-And to save and exist press ctrl+x  and than press y to accept.
+To save and exist press ctrl+x  and than press y to accept.

 <p>5.
 Make the script executable by running the command </p>